 The reason that HMO Licensing exists is that there are more risks and hazards associated with larger numbers of people residing in a property and additional measures need to be put into place to keep residents safe.

-If you are going to rent this kind of property, ask your Landlord or agent to see a copy of the HMO licence.
-If your Landlord or agent refuses then contact the Leeds Beckett Student Union Advice Service for further advice.
+If you are going to rent this kind of property, landlord or agent for a copy of the HMO licence.
+If your landlord or agent refuses then contact the Students' Union Advice Service for further advice.

 Your rent may be inclusive of some or all of the utility bills.
 Make sure that you understand which bills are included in your rent and which are not.
 Also be aware that some Tenancy Agreements will require you to sign up with a Bill Management Company.
 If this is the case, make sure you understand what you are being required to sign up to and how you are expected to manage your account.

-If your rent is inclusive of utility bills check the Tenancy Agreement to see if there are any upper limits on usage, which allows the Landlord to charge to you a supplemental fee for excess usage.
+If your rent is inclusive of utility bills check the Tenancy Agreement to see if there are any upper limits on usage, which allow the landlord to charge to you a supplementary fee for excess usage.
 Also, check your liability for any bills that are not included within the contract.

-It is the Landlord’s legal responsibility to ensure that a gas safety check is carried out prior to letting a property and then every year after.
+It is the landlord’s legal responsibility to ensure that a gas safety check is carried out prior to letting a property and then every year after that.
 The check must be carried out by an authorised Gas Safe registered engineer and a copy of the record must also be given to the tenant.

-An agent or company responsible under an agency agreement for the maintenance and management of the property.
-Not all properties are professionally managed so your Landlord may be responsible for the maintenance of the property.
-If you are unsure of who is responsible for managing the property and who you will need to report repair issues to then clarify this prior to signing your Tenancy Agreement.
+An agent or company responsible under a tenancy agreement for the maintenance and management of the property.
+Not all properties are professionally managed so your landlord may be responsible for the maintenance of the property.
+If you are unsure of who is responsible for managing the property and who you will need to report repair issues to, clarify this prior to signing your Tenancy Agreement.